 For young academics just starting their careers, it’s a precarious path through to a permanent lecturing role.
 It is usual for those looking to go into academia to undertake several post-doctoral positions before applying for a permanent post, but this creates years of instability and worry.
-This is something that Aline Miller, Professor of Biomolecular Engineering in the Department of Chemical Engineering and Analytical Science, thinks could be having a detrimental effect on the number of women entering the industry.
+This is something that Aline Miller, Professor of Biomolecular Engineering in the Department of Chemical Engineering, thinks could be having a detrimental effect on the number of women entering the industry.

 “We need to be more supportive of women throughout their early career to encourage them to stay in the industry.”

 “When I was entering the workplace, I knew I wanted to have a family and instability was not what I wanted for myself.
 That made me set my mind on getting a permanent position as soon as I could, and thankfully I did," Aline explains.

 "But not everyone is able to secure a permanent position so early on in their careers, and even when they do, they can encounter old-fashioned and stereotypical views of women in the workplace.
 Especially if they are a woman with a family."

 Tackling old-fashioned views

 “There is still a generation above me where there is this idea that women with families shouldn’t be in the workplace.
 Don’t get me wrong, it’s not all pervasive, but it is still there and that might be enough to deter some women,” says Aline.

 In fact, Aline encountered displays of this attitude when she started a family of her own: “I was at a REF preparation lunch where we were accompanied by professors from other universities.
 I was about five or six months’ pregnant, so I couldn’t hide it anymore, and another attendee, when they noticed I was pregnant, asked me ‘what are your career ambitions now?’.
 A senior male colleague of mine leaned in and answered for me: ‘she’ll be slowing down because she’s having a family’."